Can I use a birth certificate to cruise? Do I have to get a passport?

-If you are leaving the United States on a cruise, be prepared.
+First things first, if you are leaving the United States on a cruise, be prepared.
 Traveling abroad means you need some sort of identification — not only for getting into a foreign country, but also for getting back into the United States.
-This ID isn’t just to tell who you are, it’s also to prove your citizenship.
+These documents aren’t just to tell who you are, it’s also to prove your citizenship.

 The good news?
 You don’t have to hold a passport to go on most cruises.
 Instead, your birth certificate and government-issued identification is all that’s needed.

 Closed Loop Cruises Usually Don’t Require Passports

-Most cruises operate as “closed loop” cruises.
-Put simply, closed loop cruises are those that begin and end at the same port.
-So if your trip departs Miami, sails the Caribbean (including stopping at several ports) and returns to Miami at the end of the trip, it’s considered a closed loop.
+Most cruises operate as “closed-loop” cruises.
+Put simply, closed-loop cruises are those that begin and end at the same port.
+So if your trip departs Miami, sails the Caribbean (including stopping at a foreign port) and returns to Miami at the end of the trip, it’s considered a closed loop.

 We answer these questions below…

-No. The birth certificate can be an original or a copy.
+No. The birth certificate can be an original or an official copy.
 However, for copies we would recommend you have a copy issued by the local health and vital statistics department.
 In other words, you don’t want to just make a photocopy of your actual birth certificate and use that to board the cruise.

 It depends on the cruise line.
 For instance, Carnival states that a copy of the birth certificate doesn’t need to be notarized or certified while Royal Caribbean says that “all documents must be original or a notarized copy.”